 Things to Do in Illinois with Kids

 1. Cheer for the Home Team at Wrigley Field on Your Illinois Family Vacation

 Chicago has its fair share of sports teams.
 Whether you want to cheer for “Da Bears” during football season, partake in the north side vs. south side baseball rivalry between the Cubs and the White Sox, watch some Bulls basketball, or Blackhawks hockey, you are sure to have a good time.

 Not enough time to catch a game?
-Taking a stadium tour lets you go behind the scenes and access the normally inaccessible and in less than an hour you’ll learn secrets you’d never know about otherwise.
-Choose from a tour of the beloved Wrigley Field, U.S Cellular Field, or Soldier Field, the largest veteran’s memorial outside of D.C.
+Taking a stadium tour lets you go behind the scenes and access the normally inaccessible.
+In less than an hour you’ll learn secrets you’d never know about otherwise.
+Choose from a tour of the beloved Wrigley Field, Guaranteed Rate Field, or Soldier Field, the largest veteran’s memorial outside of D.C.

 If you want something more low key and manageable, nothing beats the family-friendly atmosphere at the minor league games of the Kane County Cougars, Schaumburg Boomers, or Peoria Chiefs.
 In Freeport, little sluggers will get a kick out of the Little Cubs Field, a mini-replica of Wrigley Field with actual ivy, dirt, and seats from the original stadium.